A Convergence Diagnostic for Bayesian Clustering: Introduction

+While generic MCMC for Bayesian clustering is fairly straighforward, designing efficient transition kernels is a challenging task.
+For one thing, even for small $\nobs$, the cardinality of the space of all clusters -- denoted by the Bell number $B(\nobs)$ -- is monumentally large.
+With only $\nobs = 14$ (as in the upcoming application), we have $B(14) \approx 1.9\times 10^8$.
+For $\nobs = 100$ observations, $B(100) \approx 4.8\times 10^{115}$.
+Furthermore, most transition kernels on the state space of clusters reallocate a single observation at a time~\citeeg{neal00}, which tends to result in very slow MCMC convergence.
+More sophisticated kernels reallocating groups of observations include split-merge proposals~\citep{Jain:Neal:SpiltMerge:2004,Jain:Neal:2007} and reversible-jump MCMC~\citep{green95,richardson.green97,green.richardson01}.
+However, carefully-tuned interweaving between singleton and group proposals is needed to achieve good MCMC mixing~\cite{Jain:Neal:SpiltMerge:2004}, suggesting that convergence diagnostics in Bayesian clustering are especially important to monitor.

-While diagnostic tools for MCMC convergence have been studied extensively for continuous state spaces \cite{Cowles:Carlin:Review:1996}, Bayesian clustering requires convergence diagnostics for nominal states.
-To this end, nonparametric convergence criteria based on Kolmogorov-Smirnov and Pearson statistics have been proposed in~\cite{Brooks:Giudici:Philippe:2003}, assuming nearly independent MCMC iterations after subsampling.
-However, subsampling estimators can suffer from a considerable loss of efficiency~\cite{Geyer:1992, MacEachern:Berliner:1994}.
-Furthermore, asymptotic theory for Kolmogorov-Smirnov and Pearson tests with correlated samples is far less developed than in the i.i.d.\ case~\citeeg{weiss78,xu13}.
-Simple and versatile, the diagnostic measure of Jones \emph{et al}~\cite{Jones:Haran:Caffo:Neath:2006} computes the ratio between selected MCMC sample moments and their standard errors.
+For MCMC with mixture models,~\cite{Brooks:Giudici:Philippe:2003} propose a nonparametric convergence criterion based on Markov chain subsampling.
+However, subsampling estimators can suffer from a considerable loss of efficiency~\citep{Geyer:1992, MacEachern:Berliner:1994}.
+For general MCMC, a simple and versatile convergence diagnostic is that of~\cite{Jones:Haran:Caffo:Neath:2006}, which computes the ratio between selected MCMC sample moments and their standard errors, with various methods having been proposed to calculate the latter~\citeeg{Jones:Haran:Caffo:Neath:2006,flegal.jones10,liu.flegal18,vats.flegal18}.
 Tolerance levels on the coefficient of variation (CV) are then used to assess convergence.
 However, this approach can fail when the MCMC becomes trapped in a local mode.
 In this case, prior to sufficient mixing of the chain, sample moments seemingly converge but to the wrong value.
+To overcome this issue, a widely-used diagnostic measure is that of~\cite{gelman.rubin92} and its variants~\citeeg{brooks1998general,vats.knudson18}, wherein multiple chains are run from overdispersed starting points and between-chain and within-chain variances are compared.
+While these methods are much more effective in detecting local modes, running multiple chains can be statistically inefficient compared to running a single chain for the same amount of time~\citep{Cowles:Carlin:Review:1996}.
+The problem is particularly severe for slowly mixing algorithms, as is typically the case for Bayesian clustering.